 What is PBPK Modeling & Simulation?

 Physiological based pharmacokinetic modeling and simulation (PBPK) is a computer modeling approach that incorporates blood flow and tissue composition of organs to define the pharmacokinetics (PK) of drugs.
 The concept of PBPK was first described by Teorell in 1937.
 Simply put, PBPK is a tool to assess factors responsible for patient variability that impacts the PK of drugs.
-Alterations in PK properties, such as, absorption, distribution, metabolism, and excretion (ADME), can have a substantial impact on achieving the desired therapeutic concentration of a drug.
+Alterations in PK properties, such as absorption, distribution, metabolism, and excretion (ADME), can have a substantial impact on achieving the desired therapeutic concentration of a drug.
 Too low of a concentration results in ineffective therapy, and too high may result in side effects or even toxicity.
 PBPK is a powerful tool that requires modern computational power to handle the intense and complicated mathematical equations necessary to make quantitative PK estimations and predictions.
 PBPK provides a mechanistic approach to study and predict the PK of drugs based on physiologic and anatomic characteristics, as well as the physical and chemical properties of a given drug.
 The goal of any drug or therapeutic intervention is to be effective without causing harm.
 Depending on the drug and the individual taking it, this can be a difficult task; nonetheless, this is an essential and actionable area for translational science.
 The utilization of intelligent PBPK models and simulations presents countless opportunities for improvements in drug development.

 Methodology & Components of a PBPK Model

 Non-compartmental analysis (NCA) is a standard PK modeling tool.
 NCA is an empirical model that lacks physiological meaning.
 NCA assumes that the dose administered is distributed uniformly throughout the body and that the elimination of the drug is defined through a rate constant that does not account for physiology.
 This modeling approach allows for rapid generation of PK parameter estimates but does not account for any physiological mechanisms or biological processes that drive or alter PK.
 Population pharmacokinetic analysis (popPK) is another standard tool to describe the PK of a drug.
 Typically, population PK models are empiric as well but can also be semi-mechanistic.
-Alternatively, a PBPK model is based on physiology (Figure 1), biological processes, organ function, enzyme/transporter abundance and function, and blood flow, etc. PBPK modeling and simulation incorporates physiologically driven parameter sets that are responsible for PK variability among patients.
+Alternatively, a PBPK model is based on physiology, biological processes, organ function, enzyme/transporter abundance and function, and blood flow, etc. PBPK modeling and simulation incorporate physiologically driven parameter sets that are responsible for PK variability among patients.
 The PBPK model allows us to include:

-• Physio-chemical properties of the drug
+- Physio-chemical properties of the drug

-• Specific physiological differences
+- Specific physiological differences

-• from patient groups and demographics
+- from patient groups and demographics

-• Trial design information
+- Trial design information

-• dosing route and frequency
+- dosing route and frequency

 A population can be defined as nearly any group of people or clinical scenario such as:

-• Healthy patients
+- Healthy patients

-• Patients with a tumor or disease that affects or alters organ function
+- Patients with a tumor or disease that affects or alters organ function

-• Life event/stage (childhood, pregnancy, or post-surgery patients)
+- Life event/stage (childhood, pregnancy, or post-surgery patients)

 The patient’s characteristics (age, sex, weight, body composition, organ function, genetics, etc.), can also be utilized and integrated in a PBPK model.
 The drug properties used in PBPK models include molecular weight, logP, pKa, protein binding data, blood/plasma ratio, metabolism, permeability/solubility, transport mechanism, lipophilicity, etc. The model then can predict the PK of a drug before a study is conducted and the study can then be used to verify the prediction.
 Each cycle of prediction and verification – from animal → healthy subjects → to patient → to special population – is accomplished by changing the physiological parameters within the model.
-Regulatory agencies have begun to accept PBPK modeling in place of many drug-drug interaction (DDI), pediatric, special population studies and more.
+Regulatory agencies have begun to accept PBPK modeling in place of many drug-drug interactions (DDI), pediatric, special population studies and more.
 PBPK modeling can also be referred to as bottom-up or mechanistic modeling and simulation.

 Benefits and Applications of Using PBPK Models